 - Reactive behavior: May include angry outbursts, being frightened easily, tense, hypervigilant, and difficulties sleeping.

 It is common that those with PTSD also suffer from other psychological disorders such as depression and anxiety.
 If your symptoms are affecting your ability to function in everyday life or are lasting more than a month then call the medical experts at RobinsPsych.

 How is PTSD treated?

 PTSD can be treated using medications and psychotherapy.
 The experts at RobinsPsych specialize in a number of different psychotherapies that can be arranged either one-on-one or in a group.
 Other effective treatments include cognitive behavioral therapy and exposure therapy, which gradually exposes the patients to the trauma until they are able to control their fear.
 RobinsPsych also uses things like mindfulness meditation to relieve anxiety and stress.
 Call us today to be seen at an office near you.
-We have one in office in Columbus Circle, New York and one at the Hub, Bronx, NY.
+We have one in office in Columbus Circle, Manhattan, NY and one in the Hub, Bronx, NY.